• Skip to primary navigation

 • Make the patties:

-• Into a large mixing bowl, add vegan ground beef substitute, bread crumbs, egg replacer mixture, milk, and 1/2 package onion soup mix, Worcestershire sauce, and black pepper.
+• Into a large mixing bowl, add vegan ground beef, bread crumbs, egg replacer mixture, milk, and 1/2 package onion soup mix, Worcestershire sauce, and black pepper.
 Use your hands to mix well, until all ingredients are fully incorporated, then form into 5 patties.

 • Heat a large skillet over medium heat.
 Add patties and cook until browned, 3-5 minutes on each side.
 Remove patties from skillet and set aside.